A Measure of Shape and Sounds: Reception

 Three Songs & Out described the album as an introspective and ambient journey, noting its live recording approach and the natural flow of the compositions.
 During an interview with New Noise Magazine Foster emphasized that point, describing the album as "an introspective record, a sonic landscape inviting us to reflect and muse, but mainly to find inner solace, peace even."
-Psychedelic Baby Magazine premiered the track "Cinematic Insight" and discussed the album's creation process, noting that the album represents a profound personal journey, like a collage of multiple surrounding senses and vibrations, capturing the essence of inner freedom and honesty.
-In a different feature for another music video, "Alchemical Connection", Psychedelic Baby Magazine highlighted the track's contemplative nature and its contribution to the album's theme of introspective exploration.
+Psychedelic Baby Magazine premiered the track "Cinematic Insight" and discussed the album's creation process, noting that the album represents an intimate.
 Jesus Freak Hideout reviewed the album, describing it as "a piece of abstract art" that delves into themes of personal growth and emotional release.

 Billboard Canada reported that Alex Henry Foster's album debuted at No. 41 on the Canadian Albums chart, following a No. 12 debut for his previous album, Kimiyo.

 Accolades

 On September 17, 2025, A Measure of Shape and Sounds was nominated at the 47ᵉ Gala de l’ADISQ in two categories: Album de l’année – Succès populaire and Album de l’année – Musique instrumentale.